“I have a big appetite for adventure.”

 WHAT ABOUT POCKETS?

-A COMPACT CARRY-ON BAG BUILT LIKE A TANK?
+A COMPACT CARRY-ON TOTE BAG BUILT LIKE A TANK?

-Our customers like to define our gear as "built like a tank".
+When you read up on our customer reviews, you'll learn our customers like to define our gear as "built like a tank".
 While obviously you're not going to be toting around personal items that weigh 50 tons and have three inches of armor plate, for what it's worth, the comparison is valid.
-For a personal item bag, like their namesake, Gators are built tough.
+For a personal item bag, like their wildlife namesake, Gators are built tough.
 Starting with one of the most durable textile materials available, 1000 weight CORDURA® nylon, we use a proprietary super strong UV resistant thread that is stitched into every seam.